-- Levodopa (anti – Parkinson medication): BCAAs decrease absorption of levodopa.
+- Levodopa (anti – Parkinson medication): BCAAs decrease the absorption of levodopa.

-- Insulin and anti-diabetic medications: BCAAs might lead to severe drop in blood sugar level.
+- Insulin and anti-diabetic medications: BCAAs might lead to a severe drop in blood sugar levels.

-- Corticosteroids: they decrease ability of BCAAs to synthesize proteins by offsetting their insulin-like activities.
+- Corticosteroids: they decrease the ability of BCAAs to synthesize proteins by offsetting their insulin-like activities.

-- Thyroid hormones: they may decrease metabolism of BCAAs.
+- Thyroid hormones: they may decrease the metabolism of BCAAs.